Dominant culture: Interactions between dominant culture and co-culture

 Co-culture consists of minority groups, or groups whose beliefs and values differ from the dominant culture.
-Minority groups such as LGBTQ+, women, and black people or African American members, for example, can experience negative effects resulting from their interaction with the dominant culture.
+In the United States, minority groups such as LGBTQ+, women, and black or African American members, for example, can experience negative effects resulting from their interaction with the dominant culture.
 Minority groups can be victims of stress produced by the dominant culture.
 Minority stress can be described as the product that results from the differences between the minority and dominant values.
 Furthermore, minority stress is the outcome of the conflict that minority group members experience with their social environment.

 LGBTQ+ Community

 Members from the LGBTQ+ community, that live in a heterosexist society, are susceptible and inclined to suffer from chronic stress due to their stigmatization.
 Minority stressors include internalized homophobia, stigma and experiences of violence and discrimination.
 Internalized homophobia can be described as an LGBTQ+ member's disposition to societal negative attitudes towards the self while stigma refers to an LGBTQ+ member's expectation of discrimination and rejection.